Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Italy with the Euro.

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

-By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Italy.
+We have put together some key points to help managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Italy.

 The cost of living in Italy is relatively high.